3D Food Printing: How Digital Cooking is Transforming Restaurant Kitchens

 Another benefit of the technology is helping seniors who have difficulties eating hard vegetables.
 German company Biozoon Food Innovations is developing special recipes for the niche market using 3DFPs to create food that is softer to chew.
 The printed food could also be customizable eventually (such as airplane food), a feature that is very expensive to manufacture right now.

-The Cons of 3D-Printed Food
+The Cons of 3D Food Printing

 As you may have already surmised, the biggest problems producers have with printing food are: